top of page

 PROPOSITION G

-When considering the "Day of the Lord" and similar phrases, realize that the word "day" can mean a particular day or a period of time.
+When considering the "Day of the Lord" and similar phrases, we know that the word "day" can mean a particular day or a period of time.
 For example, the day of one's appointment represents a particular day, like Monday, but the day of technology represents a period of time, like the era, age, or day of the computer.
 This is consistent with our English language and Hebrew and Greek usage as well.
-With this in mind, it can be seen that there is a strict and a broad sense in which the word day can be interpreted.
+Said a different way, there is both a strict and a broad sense in which the word day can be interpreted.
 Remaining mindful of this is essential to correctly interpreting things relating to the Day of the Lord and similar phrases, especially in references that bear upon the timing of the rapture.

 bottom of page